C

 $500M

-Gloria Estefan's $500M empire is worth 8.3x more than Celia Cruz's $60M legacy—a gap that reveals how surviving to monetize your catalog beats immortality.
+Gloria Estefan's $500M fortune is 8.3x Celia Cruz's $60M legacy—proving that timing, real estate, and living long enough to monetize your catalog beats being immortal.

 Celia Cruz's Revenue